Hurrrrrr/vindjango/README.md

 # vindjango

+NB: This version of Vindicate is deprecated.
+When I began working on it, generative AI had not reached the level of notoriety and availability that we see today.
+This algorithmic implementation of Vindicate remains here while an LLM-based implementation is being developed.

 Vindjango is the pre-launch name of Vindicate, an app that lets users improve their wine knowledge by trying to identify an unknown wine based on a tasting note.
 Users can select a narrow scope, with only the most well-known styles